 Giveaways are a great way to engage with website visitors.
 It’s true that popups that come bearing gifts have more engagement and conversion rates.
 And it’s no different with floating bars.
 Here’s one such popup template

 Assume this scenario.
 You are reading an article that explains to you how important it is to reach out via email to similar industry people in certain marketing scenarios.
 And just when you are about to complete the read, the above bottom notification bar appears in front of you.
 What would you do?
 Yes, you’d definitely want to download the eBook without any second thoughts and that’s a conversion happening.
 Similarly, you can give away infographics, cheat sheets, checklists or anything your visitors would be interested in.

 With that said, we now come to an end.

 Those hacks were sweet we guess – simple, easy to be executed, and promising.
 With floating bars (or any other website popups), it’s all about engaging your visitors at the right moment in the most appropriate way.

 No one wants to see irrelevant or same annoying floating bars every time they visit your website.
-By following the above-mentioned hacks, you’ll be able to enhance user experience and probably get your visitor converted the very first time!
+By following the above-mentioned hacks, you’ll be able to enhance user experience and probably get your visitor converted the very first time and increase your leads.

 At the end of the day, what really matters is, whether you’re able to convert your website visitors or not.
 And floating bars along with these simple hacks combined can help you do the same seamlessly.
 All that’s left now is for you to start using these hacks and pin down your website visitors – more conversions, better business growth!